How to Find the Best Doctors and Hospitals

 I have known a good number of people who didn't want to be bothered.
 Many of them have suffered horribly or died as a result.

 Don’t be those people.
-Be the person who uses the best doctors and hospitals, gets good care, suffers less and lives longer.
+Be the person who

 Do you think taking the time to find the best doctors and hospitals is worthwhile?